zzhangjii/learning-library/workshops/docker/DockerJS.md

 ps -ef | grep <PID>
 ```

-You'll see a Node.js application `server.js` running:
+A Node.js application `server.js` is running.

 ![](images/000JumpStart/JS20-2.PNG)

-- Now, go into the `restclient` container and see what is running there. **Type** the following sequence; 1) `bash` into the container, 2) `ps -ef`, 3) `exit` out of the container
+- Let's look at the `restclient` container and see what is running. **Type** the following sequence:

 ```
-docker exec -it restcleint bash ps -ef exit
+docker exec -it restclient bash ps -ef exit
 ```
-You'll notice the same application running...
+- Notice that the same application is running.

 ![](images/000JumpStart/JS20-4.PNG)

-Now, looking further at the `restclient` inspection output:
+- View the `restclient` inspection output.
+Notice the output shows the arbitrarily assigned hostname (You can give the container a hostname on startup if you want), and the HOST exposed network port (`8002`).

   ![](images/000JumpStart/JS21.PNG)

-The output above shows the arbitrarily assigned hostname (You can give the container a hostname on startup if you want), and the HOST exposed network port (`8002`)
+- In addition, notice the output shows networking specifics for the container: the Docker virtual network that it is on (`bridge`), the ports the container is using (`8002`) and the assigned IP address (`172.17.0.4`).

   ![](images/000JumpStart/JS22.PNG)

-The output above shows networking specifics for the container.
-The Docker virtual network that it's on (`bridge`), the ports the container is using (`8002`) and the assigned IP address (`172.17.0.4`)

  - **Cut and Paste** the following to get a list of all IP addresses from the current running containers: